Rodrigodd/voronoi-sweep/README.md

 on performance improvements (it still not $`O(n \log n)`$), refactor the code, and do more extensive testing.

-## Animation
+## Animation and Explanation

 You can see a really cool animation of the inner workings of the algorithm by running the following command:

 ```sh
 cargo run --example fortune-anim